ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 In the Log in window (see the first figure in this tutorial), enter the name and email you want displayed publicly (assuming you have a public account) for any commits to your repository.
-Once you have linked the application to your account, you may be asked to verify the connection through your Github account online.
+Once you have linked the application to your account, you may be asked to verify the application connection through your Github account online.

 ![github_desktop_setup](http://s3.us.cloud-object-storage.appdomain.cloud/docs-resources/web-app-tutorial-001-github-login.png)
 {: caption="Figure 1.
 Github Desktop Login window" caption-side="top"}

 You do not have to create any repositories yet.
 If you notice a repository named Tutorial included with GitHub Desktop, feel free to experiment with it to help familiarize you with the operations.
+You have just completed the prerequisite portion of this tutorial.
+Are you ready to build an app?

 ## Creating the Web Gallery app using the Developer Tools
 {: #tutorial-create-app}

-To get your application
+To start developing your application locally, begin by logging in to the {{site.data.keyword.cloud_notm}} Platform directly from the command line, as shown in Example 4.

 ```bash
 ibmcloud login
 ```
 {:codeblock: .codeblock}
 {: caption="Example 4.
-Command to x" caption-side="bottom"}
+Command to login to the " caption-side="bottom"}

-For the purposes of this exercise, when asked to choose a region, select `us-south` as the region, as the same option will be used when building a CD Toolchain, later on in this tutorial.
+You may specify optional parameters if you want: your organization with option -o, and the space with option -s, or, if you are using a federated account: --sso.
+For the purposes of this exercise, when you login, you may be asked to choose a region, select `us-south` as the region, as that same option will be used when building a CD Toolchain, later on in this tutorial.

+Next, set the endpoint (if it is not set already) using the command shown in Example 5.
+Other endpoints are possible, and may be preferable for production use, but for now, use the code as shown, if appropriate for your account.

 ```bash
 ibmcloud api cloud.ibm.com
 ```
 {:codeblock: .codeblock}
-{: caption="Example x.
-Command to x" caption-side="bottom"}
+{: caption="Example 5.
+Command to set the API endpoint for your account." caption-side="bottom"}

+Target the Cloud Foundry aspect of {{site.data.keyword.cloud_notm}} Platform using the code shown in Example 6, using the target command and the --cf option.
+The `cf` API is embedded within the CLI Developer Tools.

 ```bash
 ibmcloud target --cf
 ```
 {:codeblock: .codeblock}
-{: caption="Example x.
-Command to x" caption-side="bottom"}
+{: caption="Example 6.
+Setting your options for using the Cloud Foundry API." caption-side="bottom"}

+And now, the moment you've been working towards, creating a web application, starts with the code shown in Example 7.
+The `dev` space is a default option for your organization, but you may wish to create others for isolating different efforts, keeping 'finance' separate from 'development', for example.

 ```bash
 ibmcloud dev create
 ```
 {:codeblock: .codeblock}
-{: caption="Example x.
+{: caption="Example 7.
 Command to x" caption-side="bottom"}

+With that command, you will be asked a series of questions.
+You can go back at many points in the process, but if you feel you have become lost, or missed steps, please feel free to start over by deleting the directory, or creating another for your testing and exploration.
+Also, when you complete the process creating your application, you will see the results online, in your {{site.data.keyword.cloud_notm}} online portal where you created your account that allows you to manage the resources you've created.

+In Example 8, note the option for creating a 'Web App'&mdash;that's the one you want.
+Type '2' and press enter.

 ```